Computer Hope

 2. Type the text in Microsoft Word exactly how you want it to appear in your AutoText.

-5. This will open a Create AutoText window asking for a name you wish to use for your AutoText.
-Type the name you wish to use for this text and click Ok.
+5. The Create AutoText window opens, asking for a name you want to use for your AutoText.
+Type the name you want to use for this text and click OK.

-If there is a default AutoText you wish to remove or you have created an AutoText entry you no longer wish to use, follow the below steps.
+If there is default AutoText you want removed or you created an AutoText entry you no longer want to use, select your version of Microsoft Word below and follow the steps.

 1. Open Microsoft Word.